 Suggested citation.
-Handbook for the assessment of capacities at the human-animal interface, second edition.
-Geneva:World Health Organization; 2017.
+Handbook for the integration of the World Organisation for Animal Health Performance of Veterinary Services results into the Joint External Evaluation process.
+Geneva: World Health Organization; 2018.
 Licence: CC BY-NC-SA 3.0 IGO.

 Cataloguing-in-Publication (CIP) data.
 CIP data are available at http://apps.who.int/iris.